codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

     $builder = $userModel->builder();

-This builder is already set up with the model's $table.
+This builder is already set up with the model's ``$table``.
 If you need access to another table you can pass it in as a parameter, but be aware that this will not return a shared instance::

     $groupBuilder = $userModel->builder('groups');